What Is the Life Insurance Contestability Period?

 The incontestability clause is powerful, but it is not absolute.
 Insurers can still deny claims after two years in these limited scenarios:

-- Proven imposter fraud — If the person who was insured was never the person who took the medical exam (identity fraud), most state laws allow the insurer to void the policy at any time
+- Proven imposter fraud, where the person insured was never the person who took the medical exam (identity fraud), allows the insurer to void the policy at any time under most state laws

-- Non-payment of premiums — A lapsed policy is not a valid policy, regardless of how much time has passed
+- Non-payment of premiums means a lapsed policy is not a valid policy, regardless of how much time has passed

-- Excluded causes of death — Specific exclusions written into the policy still apply after the contestability period ends
+- Excluded causes of death written into the policy still apply after the contestability period ends

-- Disability and accidental death riders — Some riders carry their own separate contestability terms
+- Disability and accidental death riders often carry their own separate contestability terms

 Contestability Period vs. Suicide Clause: Key Differences